zenstackhq/zenstack-docs/docs/guides/authentication/lucia.md

 Lucia connects to your database via an adapter, which provides a set of basic, standardized querying methods that Lucia can use.

-Lucia has its own Prisma adapter `@lucia-auth/adapter-prisma`, which provides a set of basic, standardized querying methods.
+Lucia has its own Prisma adapter `@lucia-auth/adapter-prisma`.
 Since ZenStack is based on Prisma, you can use PrismaAdapter for the job:

 ```tsx title='/lib/auth.ts'
 import { PrismaAdapter } from "@lucia-auth/adapter-prisma";